sgbaird-5DOF/interp/README.md

 ## Dependencies
 ### MATLAB Version
-MATLAB R2019b or higher (mainly for the "arguments" syntax checking at the beginning of functions, which is used extensively throughout).
-For users of R2007a - R2019a, I suggest removing the [arguments ... end syntax](https://www.mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) for any functions that use this and replacing it with corresponding [inputParser()](https://www.mathworks.com/help/matlab/ref/inputparser.html) and [varargin](https://www.mathworks.com/help/matlab/ref/varargin.html) code to deal with variable input arguments, default parameter values, and repeating arguments.
+MATLAB R2019b or higher (mainly for the [arguments ... end syntax checking](https://www.mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) at the beginning of functions, which is used extensively throughout).
+For users of R2007a - R2019a, I suggest removing the arguments ... end syntax for any functions that use this and replacing it with corresponding [inputParser()](https://www.mathworks.com/help/matlab/ref/inputparser.html) and [varargin](https://www.mathworks.com/help/matlab/ref/varargin.html) code to deal with variable input arguments, default parameter values, and repeating arguments.
 Alternatively, you could remove the arguments ... end syntax lines for each function and update every place that the function is called so that all input arguments are specified.
 Open up an issue if you need more details on this.

 ### Toolboxes
 - Statistics and Machine Learning Toolbox (for Gaussian Process Regression: [fitrgp()](https://www.mathworks.com/help/stats/fitrgp.html), [fitrgp.predict()](https://www.mathworks.com/help/stats/compactregressiongp.predict.html))